fnagel/pluploadfe/Documentation/Faq/PluploadsChunkedUploadFeature/Index.rst

 Plupload's chunked upload feature
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It should be possible to use this feature but its not fully tested yet.
-I recommend not to use too small chunks as each upload operation is performance hungry (DB request, FE user check, etc.).
+Since version 1.1.0 the chunked upload feature of plupload is officially supported.

-Please give feedback if you test this feature of Plupload with this TYPO3 extension.
+See plupload documentation for more information: http://plupload.com/docs/Chunking

-Please note: MIME type check is not available when using chunked uploads because MIME type is always “application/octet-stream”.
+It's recommended not to use too small chunks as each upload operation is expensive regarding performance (DB request, FE user check, etc.).